Everything is faster than it used to be.

 Burnout isn’t a personal failure.

-Distraction isn’t a lack of discipline.
+Distraction isn’t simply a lack of discipline.

 AI will accelerate this system even further.